srmnitc/pyiron-workflow-template/README.md

 - nglview =2.7.7
 ```

-### calculation
+### Existing calculation
-The `calculation` folder includes previous calculation results which are published with in this repository.
+The `pyiron/calculation` folder includes previous calculation results which are published with this repository.
 In this example the calculation were calculated and exported using:

 ```
 from pyiron_atomistics import Project